-This degree forces students to select an area of interest to further their studies and direct their focus.
-Concentrations include Criminal Justice, Homeland Security and Management, Fire Science, or a combination of two focus fields.
-Students who graduate will manage budgets better, address organizational issues within a company, and develop and evaluate existing programs and policies as they relate to public safety.
+Students who graduate will manage budgets better, address organizational issues within a company or organization, and develop and evaluate existing programs and policies as they relate to public safety.

 Cleveland State University

-The degree offered from Cleveland State University is designed to help prepare students for leadership and management roles within public safety fields.
-This degree is intended for both pre-career and working professionals alike, giving students the leadership tools necessary to make informed and efficient decisions as they pertain to the public’s health and well-being.
+The Public Safety Management Bachelor’s degree offered from Cleveland State University is designed to prepare students for leadership and management roles within public safety fields.
+This degree is intended for both pre-career and working professionals alike, giving students the tools necessary to make informed and efficient decisions as they pertain to the public’s health and well-being.

-The Public Safety degree offered at Georgetown University focuses more on public health and management.
-This degree can be found listed as a Health Care Management degree.
-Students will focus on public decisions and policy as they impact overall public health.
-This degree is a rewarding and exciting subset of public safety administration.
+The public safety bachelor’s degree offered at Georgetown University focuses on public health and management.
+The Health Care Management & Policy Bachelor of Science degree focuses on public decisions and policy as they impact overall public health.

 There are two tracks for students to take.
 One track focuses on public health management, while the other track focuses on health policy analysis.
-Both choices can make an impact on public health concerns and policies.
-This degree teaches the necessary theoretical information for students and offers exciting internship opportunities for students to gain hands-on working knowledge.
+Both choices make an impact on public health concerns and policies.

-The Bachelor’s in Public Safety Administration from Keiser University focuses on the administration aspects of public safety.
+The Bachelor’s in Public Safety Administration from Keiser University focuses on the administrative aspects of public safety.
 Students will understand policymaking and budget preparation and learn how their decisions influence the community.
-Students will also learn how to communicate with all levels of departments within emergency management ranging from fire officials, law enforcement, and paramedics.
+Students will also learn how to communicate with all levels of departments within emergency management, including fire officials, law enforcement officers, and paramedics.

-Students will learn how to develop emergency plans and policies, implement a budget, learn about administrative law, and practice grant writing.
-This degree consists of several core education classes combined with elective courses to allow students to pursue their interests.
+Students learn how to develop emergency plans and policies, implement a budget, learn about administrative law, and practice grant writing.
+This degree consists of several core education classes combined with elective courses, allowing students to pursue their interests.

 Miami Dade College

-The Public Safety Administration degree from Miami Dade College gives students a great blend of theoretical knowledge and hands-on practice.
-This degree helps to develop students for careers in law enforcement and is a nationally recognized program.
+The Public Safety Management bachelor’s degree from Miami Dade College gives students a great blend of theoretical knowledge and hands-on practice.
+This degree helps prepare students for careers in law enforcement and is a nationally recognized program.

-Students will have the chance to choose a concentration in many available options.
-Students can focus their studies on security and loss prevention, emergency management, crime scene investigation, and criminal justice.
-This degree does have the opportunity to be completed online, giving students working full time the flexibility to still earn a degree working around hectic work schedules.
+Students choose a concentration from two tracks: Crime Scene Investigation or Criminal Justice.
+Students can take courses on judicial policy, police & society, crime scene investigation, and criminal justice.
+This degree can be completed online, giving students working full time the flexibility to earn a degree without interfering with hectic schedules.

 Florida Atlantic University

 Students will complete 60 credits in Public Safety Administration courses as well as additional general education requirements.
-Students may have the chance to focus their study in several concentrations, including law enforcement, disaster and emergency response, and homeland security.
+BPSA students can choose from two concentrations: Law Enforcement and Corrections or Disaster Management.